mjs2600/maryjane/source/biomedical-optical-imaging-syllabus.html.md

 ##Final Project

-Write a SURE grant proposal for an original research proposal based on biomedical imaging (may include modalities other than optical if desired).
+Write a grant proposal for an original research proposal based on biomedical imaging (may include modalities other than optical if desired).